sulu/sulu-docs/reference/content-types/category_selection.rst

         <h3>{{ category.name }}</h3>
     {% endif %}

-If you want to list all categories of a specific category you can use the :doc:`../twig-extensions/functions/sulu_categories` twig extension for it.
+If you want to list all categories in your template you can use the :doc:`../twig-extensions/functions/sulu_categories` twig extension for it.

 .. _jexl: https://github.com/TomFrost/jexl